mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 You have two possibilities for installing the dependencies:

-Recommended: Assuming you want to build on top of the MaD GUI and do things that are described in :ref:`customization`, installation can be done as described in :ref:`Installation for Customization (recommended) <install via pip>`.
+Recommended: Assuming you want to build on top of the MaD GUI and do things that are described in :ref:`Customization <customization>`, installation can be done as described in :ref:`Installation for Customization (recommended) <install via pip>`.

-In case you want to change parts at the core of the GUI, which go beyond the parts described in :ref:`customization`, you should use poetry as described in :ref:`Installation for Contributing <install via poetry>`
+In case you want to change parts at the core of the GUI, which go beyond the parts described in :ref:`Customization <customization>`, you should use poetry as described in :ref:`Installation for Contributing <install via poetry>`

 .. _install via pip: